 The first thing we need to do is to generate a docker image and push it to any registry.
 We will use the Docker Hub registry for this example.

 You can use any Docker Registry that you want, either Docker Hub, any private Docker Registry, or GCR.
-If you want more information about how to deploy from any of this registries you should check this link
+If you want more information about how to deploy from any of these registries, check this link.

 Register to Docker Hub